soumyajit-arko/btp-SurveyApp/README.md

 ### Additional Notes

 - Make sure you have Flutter and Dart installed on your system.
 You can follow the official Flutter installation guide for detailed instructions.
+- To change the protocol and domainName(url)  of the server go to lib/login_page.dart file and modify variables `protocol` and `domainName`
+- The images and voice are base64 encoded before transferring to the server